 Cruising into sleepy Forestville, just 20-minutes from the now-bustling town of Healdsburg, we wound our way along back roads surrounded by tidy vineyards, towering pines and waving palm trees and rolled up to the inn.
 At reception, we were greeted by one of the rotating cast of smiling local women (one sunnier than the next, so noted Mr Smith).
 Welcomed with a glass of local chardonnay (a preview of the afternoon tasting to be held in the garden), we were encouraged to slice a hunk of house-made herbal bath soap and scoop up sugary scrubs for our tub.

-Nestled above the hotel’s restaurant, the placement of our Heritage Deluxe room was reminiscent of classic country guesthouse.
+Nestled above the hotel’s restaurant, the placement of our King Standard room was reminiscent of classic country guesthouse.
 Well, one with a Michelin-starred chef in its kitchen.
 How quaint.
 A plump four-poster piled high with pillows and white bedding took center stage.
 That is, until we stepped into our ginormous bathroom with double farm sinks, a slate Japanese soaking bath and walk-in-closet-sized double rainfall shower.
 Oh yes, we would be sampling those scrubs and potions later…

 But, the most charming details were the freshly cut sunflowers in a vase, the glass cake stand displaying two intricately frosted cupcakes and a birthday card for Mr Smith, all set in the alcove in front of the gas fireplace.
 I had mentioned that we were celebrating Mr Smith, but certainly didn’t expect such a reception.
 Thanks for making me look good, Farmhouse.